 Blue, the Visshudha (Throat) Chakra.

-Colors with a blue hue are associated with communication and expression.
+For communication and expression, choose colors with a blue hue.
 Labeling activities with this color let you express your minds thoughts — with this color.

 Indigo, the Ajna (Third Eye) Chakra.